Why 2016 & 2017 May Be the Best Time to Start a Career as a Registered Nurse

 Hospitals and other healthcare facilities realize the demand for nurses will increase over the next decade.

 Steady reasons for growth in nursing jobs include the fact that Americans are growing older and gaining new medical coverage which creates a demand for nurses, as well as nursing turnover.
+See an overview of the many RN careers and specialties.

 The Baby Boomer generation is growing older and with the aging process many will require medical care.
 The Baby Boomers age into Medicare providing medical coverage to those who may not have previously had coverage.